blacktack2/ClustersSimulation/README.md

 ## Usage

 Compiling using cmake should create two executables (ClustersSimulation and ClustersSimulation_GPU).
-The GPU version uses Compute Shaders to execute and render the simulation faster (the exact improvement depends on your hardware but I've seen an improvement of ~10x).
+The GPU version uses Shaders to execute and render the simulation faster (the exact improvement depends on your hardware but I've seen an improvement of ~10x).

-The application will expect to find the `resources` directory and the `shaders` directory in the same working directory as the executable.
-Some features may not work correctly if the `resources` directory is missing (but the application should still run) and the application will break if the `shaders` directory is missing.
+The application will expect to find the `resources` directory in the same working directory as the executable.
+Some features may not work correctly if the `resources` directory is missing (but the application should still run).

 The application also expects to find the `SimConfigs` directory in its working directory (but will create it if not found).
 If you are missing any config files